Aquaj/adventofcode-2020/README.md

 Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants one star.
 Good luck!

+## Context

+**Done during Le Wagon Bordeaux's [BICODE challenge](https://www.bicode.camp)**

+**These were not written as example of clean or efficient code** but are simply my attempts at finding the answers to each day's puzzle as quickly as possible.
+Performance logging was added simply as a fun way to compare implementations with other BICODE competitors.

+Days 1 through 11 included were done in one sitting during the night from the 10th to the 11th, other puzzles were done each day at publishing time.

 ## Progress